Anne Marie Mulcahy, nee Dolan, was born on October 21st, 1952, in Rockville Centre, New York.

 - A leadership style based on promoting communication between all levels of the company.

-- Anne’s unique ability to see things in an objective light, allowing her to raise immediate funding to reduce Xerox’s debt.
+- Anne’s unique ability to see things in an objective light allows her to raise immediate funding to reduce Xerox’s debt.

-- Her experience in all levels of Xerox’s Sales Department over a career of more than 20 years.
+- Her experience in all Xerox’s Sales Department levels over a career of more than 20 years.

 - And finally, the fact that Anne Mulcahy is a natural-born leader able to inspire the people around her with nothing but bare facts.